 - Right ventricular outflow obstruction.

-Fetal screening and echocardiography have led to an increase in prenatal diagnosis.
+Fetal ultrasound screening and echocardiography have led to an increase in prenatal diagnosis.

 Therefore, only a minority of patients with TOF will present with the following clinical features: